 For the animal lover: Marilyn Fracasso will be there with two of her horses to lead children on a fun pony ride.
 You can also meet some adorable goats courtesy of Gould Farm.

 For the young and young-at-heart: There will be games, crafts, face-painting, a scavenger hunt and a fern maze.
 The Flying Cloud Institute will have a fun project.

 Food: There will be sausages from the grill, SoCo Creamery ice cream and soft drinks for purchase, along with free lemonade, popcorn, and watermelon.
 Gould Farm will have a table of delicious goodies for sale and samples to taste.
 Woven Roots Farm will have fresh vegetables and information about their farm and CSA.
 The Berkshire Botanical Garden Herb Society will showcase products made from herbs grown at the garden.

 Historic Crafts: The Berkshire Hills and Dales Spinning Guild will showcase historic spinning techniques; Brad Morse of Uncarved Block will teach you all about timber framing; Brian and Adam Puntin will demonstrate black-smithing; Adam Paul Heller will carve stones inspired by Colonial memorials and Lou Meyerdierks will exhibit early wool applique techniques.

 New in 2019 – we are having a tag sale!!
 Visit the carriage barn and find a new to you treasure!

-Sponsored in part by the Tyringham Cultural Council and Salisbury Bank
+Sponsored in part by the Monterey and Tyringham Cultural Councils and Salisbury Bank